exonum/exonum-doc/src/advanced/node-management.md

 GET {system_base_path}/transactions/{transaction_hash}
 ```

-Looks up transaction (possibly uncommitted) by the hash.
+Searches for a transaction, either committed or uncommitted, by the hash.

 #### Parameters

 - **transaction_hash**: Hash
-  Hash of transaction to look up.
+  The hash of the transaction to be searched

 #### Response

-Returns transaction from the pool of unconfirmed transactions if it is not
+Returns a transaction from the pool of unconfirmed transactions if it is not
-committed yet; otherwise, returns transaction from the blockchain.
+committed yet, otherwise, returns a transaction from the blockchain.

-Response is a JSON object with one necessary field:
+Response is a JSON object with one required field:

 - **type**: string
-  Type of transaction, could be:
+  Transaction type, can be:

     - `Committed`: committed transaction (in blockchain)
     - `MemPool`: uncommitted transaction (in the pool of unconfirmed
     transactions)
     - `Unknown`: unknown transaction

-#### Unknown Transaction Response Example
+##### Unknown Transaction Response Example

 Response JSON contains only `type` field.
 Its value is `Unknown`.
 Additionally,
 returns HTTP status `404`.